maystify/sauce-bucket/README.md

 [![NPM](https://nodei.co/npm/sauce-bucket.png?compact=true)](https://nodei.co/npm/sauce-bucket/)
 A Lightweight, Easy Static Website Generator

+*NOTICE*
+Please use version 2.2.2 and up.
+Anything older may or may not work.

 # Contact
 If you have any questions, concerns, or comments, send me an email at [alexanderjwaitz@gmail.com](mailto:alexanderjwaitz@gmail.com)